jasleen1117/data-analysis-portfolio/AustinFamilyStabilizationFund/README.md

 - `README.md` - This file with project documentation

 ## Key Methods
-- Longitudinal data analysis
+- Longitudinal data analysis across three survey waves
+- Causal inference techniques for impact evaluation
-- Advanced data visualization in R
+- Advanced data visualization and statistical modeling in R
+- Policy-relevant analysis with stakeholder communication

 ## Results
 After 6 months of grants, members report improved financial stability, employment gains, increased housing security, and stronger community ties.

+**Key Findings:**
-- The grants are helping members afford daily costs of life in Austin.
-For the majority of members, paying for basic needs like housing, transportation, food, and family caregiving, is less difficult now than it was at the start of the grants
+- **Financial Stability**: Grants help members afford daily costs of life in Austin.
+For the majority, paying for basic needs like housing, transportation, food, and family caregiving is less difficult than at program start
-- Workforce participation is strong and members have made considerable progress on employment goals.
-55% of those who had an employment goal at the start of the grants have found a new job or increased their work hours.
+- **Employment Progress**: 55% of those who had employment goals at program start have found new jobs or increased work hours
-- The grants are helping members progress on housing goals, especially around moving, and catching up on housing payments.
-44% of those who were behind on rent or mortgage payments at the start of the grants have now caught up.
-2 members bought a house!
+- **Housing Security**: 44% of those behind on rent/mortgage payments at program start have caught up.
+2 members bought houses!
-- Members report feeling stronger relationships with their community and they have been providing more frequent support, both monetary and non-monetary.
-The grants have had a ripple effect as members support their family, friends, and neighbors with basic needs.
+- **Community Impact**: Members report stronger community relationships and provide more frequent support (monetary and non-monetary) to family, friends, and neighbors

 ## Survey Variables
 * Identifier & Demographics
 * Income & Employment
 * Housing & Living Situation